makeyangelo/PXIV/README.md

 # PXIV
-Image viewer intended to use with pixiv-api to download and go trough private bookmarks
+Image viewer intended to use with pixiv-api to download and go trough public or private bookmarks.